-From June 1 to November 4, 2018, Paris takes its heritage up again by unveiling the Tour Saint-Jacques: this medieval tower built between 1509 and 1523, has been the Saint-Jacques church tower, starting point from pilgrimages to Santiago de Compostela.
+How about enjoying incredible views on Paris this summer?
+Let's run to the top of the Tour Saint-Jacques until November 3, 2019 to discover this medieval tower built between 1509 and 1523, has been the Saint-Jacques church tower, starting point from pilgrimages to Santiago de Compostela.

 We discover a tower full of history which has been the place for Pascal Blaise’s experiments, including the statue sculpted by Pierre Jules Cavelier in 1856 that remains in the square, as well as a jigger factory from 1824 to 1836.